 What should I look out for?
 The minor requires a practicum, that is, a research experience typically off campus in the Texas Medical Center that is accompanied by an academic course for credit.
 There are a few different options for completing this.

 For the Medical Humanities minor requirements and lists of courses that count as electives, see the Medical Humanities program website.

-The Medical Humanities website is https://medicalhumanities.rice.edu/
+The Medical Humanities website is https://medicalhumanities.rice.edu/.

-Director of Undergraduate Studies: Prof. Kirsten Ostherr
+Program Director: Prof. Kirsten Ostherr Associate Director: Melissa Bailar